 This easy blueberry cobbler is totally classic and seriously tasty!
 The “magic” thing about this blueberry recipe is that when baking it, the blueberries sink from the top of the dough to the bottom and a crust forms neatly over the top.
 It's a lovely crisp golden brown on the top and gooey on the inside.
 Served with melty vanilla ice cream it's a total treat.

-This blueberry banana ice cream recipe is all of that: painlessly easy but with the perfect ice creamy-y texture and fresh, natural flavor.
+And to round out our best blueberry recipes...nice cream!
 Instead of buying ice cream, throw frozen bananas and blueberries berries into a blender with coconut milk or yogurt!
 It's instant blueberry banana ice cream, perfect for people and kiddos of all diets.
 Sometimes called banana nice cream, it's just bananas, frozen berries and a little almond milk, blended together into frozen goodness.
 It's a healthier take on ice cream that's just as fun to eat: that's why we just call it ice cream anyway!

 Other blueberry recipes